decentraid/core-contracts/README.md

 ==================================================

 ### What is Blockchain Domains
-Blockchain Domains is a social NFT domain protocol where projects & companies can create their own top level domains (TLD) for their users or fans for various use cases such as governance, identity & many more.
+Blockchain Domains is a social NFT domain protocol for brands & projects.
+Projects with large community can create their own top level domains (TLD) for their users or fans for various use cases such as governance, identity & many more.

 ### INSTALLATION
 ```sh